 In addition to understanding the merchandising compliance, the Client also wanted to understand how the retailers maintained their branded sections.
 They recruited a third-party field agency to audit these stores once in a month.
 They wanted to understand the compliance rate of their branded sections in different stores and reward the stores maintaining higher compliance.

-The Client, in addition to analyzing the images captured by the merchandisers, also wanted the photos captured by the field auditors to be analyzed by Image Recognition to rank the stores.
+In addition to analyzing the images captured by the merchandisers, the client also wanted the photos captured by the field auditors to be analyzed by Image Recognition to rank the stores.

 1. The Scope of the Project